-Simulating new treatment for retinal degenerationNovember 28th, 2013 in Ophthalmology /
+Simulating new treatment for retinal degenerationNovember 28, 2013 in Medicine & Health / Ophthalmology

 For a few years now optogenetics has been seen as a very promising therapy for progressive blindness, for example when it is a result of retinal degeneration.
 In order to further develop this therapeutic approach, Marion Mutter and project leader Dr. Thomas Münch of the Werner Reichardt Centre for Integrative Neuroscience (CIN) and the Bernstein Center for Computational Neuroscience (BCCN) at the University of Tübingen have developed a computer model that simulates optogenetic vision.
 The research has been published in the November 27 issue of PLOS ONE.